-As Ubuntu users, especially administrators, we need to keep a check on how much memory resources our system is using and how much of them are free.
-We also know that most of the administration related tasks can be better achieved through the Linux command line rather than the graphical user interface.
-For example, the servers mostly work on the shell and there is no UI available in the first place.
-Since it most important to keep a check on memory resources on servers, it is best to learn the relevant commands that can help us with server administration.
-The article explains the use of the following 5 commands in order to check the available memory:
+As Ubuntu users, especially as administrators, we need to check how much RAM resources our system uses and how much of it is free.
+We also know that most administrative tasks are better done from the Linux command line than from the graphical user interface.
+For example, servers usually work on the shell, with no graphical user interface.
+Since it is most important to control the memory resources on servers, it is best to learn the appropriate commands to help us manage servers.

-By using these commands, you can always be sure that there are enough memory resources for the very vital processes running on your servers.
-For example, if you are running a web server, you can be sure that the lack of resources does not slow down the website access or the website does not go down altogether.
+With these commands, you can always be sure that there are enough memory resources for the very important processes on your servers.
+For example, if you are running a web server, you can be sure that a lack of resources will not slow down access to the website or even crash the website.

-In order to view the memory usage, we are using the Ubuntu command line, the Terminal application.
-You can open the Terminal either through the system Dash or the Ctrl+alt+T shortcut.
+To view memory usage, we use the Ubuntu command line and Terminal application.
+You can open Terminal using the system dash or the Ctrl+alt+T key combination.

 Method 1: The free command

 Since the free command is the most widely used and, without any doubt, the most helpful, we will mention its usage first.
 This command is used to check information about the RAM usage by your system.
 Here is the command you will enter in the Terminal:

 $ free -m

 The m flag means that the information will be displayed in MBs.

 The available column indicates the available memory.
 The used column in the swap entry is also 0 which means that it is all unused and thus free.

 Method 2: The vmstat command